 Maria Batata Restaurant

 If you can’t stay at the hotel, you at least need to have dinner at the farm-to-table Maria Batata Restaurant.
-Throughout my week in Portugal, I was continually blown away at the culinary experiences I had, starting at Rio do Prado.
+Throughout my week in Portugal, I was continually blown away by the culinary experiences I had, starting at Rio do Prado.
 Don’t get me wrong, I still love Italian food, but I think Portugal is even better, and a good deal healthier.
-The restaurant’s mission is using the freshest local ingredient, herbs from their own garden, and zero waste.
+The restaurant’s mission is to use the freshest local ingredient, herbs from their own garden, and zero waste.